From the top of the ocean, yeah

 And I get dizzier by the mile

-Said hell!
-The money's spent
+Said hell the money's spent

-Went to the county line
+Went to the county line and paid the rent said "uh-oh"

-Oh!
-If you could compact your conscience
+Oh if you could compact your conscience

-Oh!
-If you could bottle and sell it you might have done
+Oh if you could bottle and sell it you might have done

-Oh!
-And you might
+Oh and you might

-Oh!
-If you could compact your conscience
+Oh if you could compact your conscience

 And sell it save it for another time

-You might have to use it.
+You know you might have to use it

 And the televisions gone